 For some taxpayers this is an undesirable result, as the remaining exclusions typically require a certain level of involvement within the business, either through labour or capital contribution, while the “excluded shares” exemption allows individuals to receive income from a corporation simply on the basis of share ownership.

 Another way that the advantages of using a trust may be limited in the future is through the new reporting requirements that will come into effect in 2021.
 These new rules will require that certain types of trusts file a T3 return more frequently and provide more personal identification information relating to beneficiaries, settlors and protectors of the trust.

 The impact here is that by increasing these reporting requirements, the government will now have more information at its disposal regarding Canadian property and those who are entitled to it.

-For example, where residential property is owned by a bare trust, the trust will now be required to file an annual T3 return that will notify the government when beneficiaries of the trust—in other words, those who are entitled to the property—change.
+For example, where property is owned by a trust, the trust will now be required to file an annual T3 return that will notify the government when beneficiaries of the trust—in other words, those who are entitled to the property—change.
 This increased information is likely to form the basis for future tax changes.
 At the very least, it is sure to lead to additional scrutiny of taxpayers.